MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/admin-roles-page.md

 ## Get the most out of the admin roles

-Read the content below to learn about the different roles and how they can help you in your organization.
+Read the content below to learn about the different roles and what tasks the roles can perform in your organization.

 ![Admin role list](../../images/Admin-list-smb-scenario.png)